 Can you tell me more about the existing demand for my course topic on Udemy?

 With our Marketplace Insights tool, we offer robust reporting on student demand, search volume, and revenue for a particular topic to help you decide what course to teach.
-If no data exists for a topic you’re searching, it likely means that there’s an opportunity to fill this gap in the Udemy marketplace and you should get started right away.
+If no data exists for a topic you’re searching for, it likely means that there’s an opportunity to fill this gap in the Udemy marketplace and you should get started right away.

 While success as an instructor on Udemy is not guaranteed, this tool offers some powerful data to help you make your decision.